We are committed to making a better world.

-A personal note from Robert about his involvement in this charity:
+A personal note from Robert about his advisory board involvement in this charity:

 I’ve witnessed firsthand the power of the path.
 No matter who you are or what you do, we are all on a path or direction.
 This path can lead to financial ruin, homelessness, despair, and even crime or it can lead to financial success and empowerment.
 Once you are entrenched in a path, it can be very difficult to forge a new one and go in a different direction.